obriencj/koji-smoky-dingo/docs/siftylang.rst

 time.

-When used as arguments to a sieve predicate, symbols with a trailing ``':`` character are treated as keyword markers.
-The value following a keyword marker is used as the keywords argument.
+When used as arguments to a sieve predicate, symbols with a trailing ``:`` character are treated as keyword markers.
+The value following a keyword marker is used as the keyword's argument.
+They keyword and its value form an option pair, which is fed into the sieve via its `set_options` method.

 Number